GuyRayOv/Stocks/README.md

 The project implements all major stages of a **deep learning pipeline of time series**, including:

-1. **Data Preparation** – loading, cleaning, feature engineering, features selections a stock price dataset
+1. **Data Preparation** – loading time series from YF, cleaning, feature engineering, exhogens features, and features selection for a stock price dataset
 2. **XGB** – develop an XGB model for each stock using the dataset from the first stage
 3. **LSTM** – develop an LSTM model for each stock using the dataset from the first stage
 4. **GRU** – develop a GRU model for each stock using the dataset from the first stage